snabbco/snabb/README.md

 ### Issues

 LuaJIT FFI cannot yet create callbacks.
 This causes issues in a few places, we cannot set a signal handler to be a Lua function, or use clone.
 This means some functions cannot yet usefully be implemented: sigaction (you can use signal just to set ignore, default behaviour), clone, getitimer/setitimer.
+Note you can use signalfd for signals instead.
+Can probably implement clone using a different Lua state, amd timers can be used with signalfd, so should be able to fix this.

 Some functions are returning raw structures, some tables.
 I think this is ok, single return value of structure, but if multiple values must create table.
 Add metamethods to structures if necessary.
 Need to recheck these.